abcdabcd987/lxc-gpu/README.md

     * `ssh SERVERNAME-manage rebuild`: Recover from the template
     * `ssh SERVERNAME-manage stop`: Shutdown the container

 Once you've logged in to your container, you can operate it just like a bare metal while sharing computation and storage resources with other users.
-Especially, you have the `root` privilege and access to GPUs.
+Especially, you have the `root` privilege and the access to GPUs.

+There is also a webpage that refreshes every few seconds to show you the load of each server.
+Ask your sysadmin for the URL.

 Enjoy researching!

 ### How to use the IAM